igorjpimenta/AskMeAnything/README.md

     cd backend
     go run ./cmd/main.go
     ```
-    The backend server will start on `http://localhost:8080`.
+    The backend server will start on `http://localhost:8080` and pgAdmin on `http://localhost:8081`.

 2. **Run the frontend development server**:
     ```bash